TV and Film

 Try the following to discover more about the policies and attitudes of the recruiters that you are interested in:

 The UK Equality Act 2010 has a number of protected characteristics to prevent discrimination due to your age, disability, gender reassignment, race, religion or beliefs, sex or sexual orientation.
-For further information visit the Equality and Human Rights Commission’s webpage on the Equality Act and the Government’s webpages on discrimination.
+For further information, visit the Equality and Human Rights Commission’s webpage on the Equality Act and the UK Government’s webpages on discrimination.

 CareerConnect VACANCIES